- QLD Workers Compensation: Your Rights

 1. Body Stressing / Repetitive Strain (39.3%)

 The most typical type of workplace injury that employees experience is musculoskeletal injuries and repetitive strain injury (RSI).
-RSI is often associated with hands and wrists, but repetitive strain also causes severe neck and back injury.
+RSI is often associated with workplace hand injuries, but repetitive strain also causes severe neck and back injury.

 While repetitive motion can cause musculoskeletal disorders, they are also triggered by pulling, pushing, and lifting hazards.
 Risky manual lifting is to blame for more than half of upper-limb injuries.